Tensor structures in the theory of modulus presheaves with transfers: Introduction

-where $\G_m$ is the multiplicative group, $\Z(n)$ is Voevodsky's motivic complex, and $K^M_n$ is Milnor $K$-theory.
-Furthermore, $F\ten{\HI} G(k)$ can be explicitly described in terms of generators and relations in the style of Somekawa's $K$-groups, see \cite{KY}. \end{para}
+where $\G_m$ is the multiplicative group, $\Z(n)$ is Voevodsky's motivic complex, and $\cK^M_n$ is the improved Milnor $K$-theory \cite[1.]{Ke10}.
+Note also that $F\ten{\HI} G(k)$ can be explicitly described in terms of generators and relations in the style of Somekawa's $K$-groups, see \cite{KY}. \end{para}